 Health systems during and after crisis: evidence for better policy and practice

-This new series of ReBUILD briefing papers addresses key questions on health systems strengthening in settings affected by conflict or crisis.
+This series of ReBUILD briefing papers addresses key questions on health systems strengthening in settings affected by conflict or crisis.
 The purpose of these briefing papers is to bring together current knowledge and research in order to inform decision-makers, implementers, researchers and other stakeholders in this area.

 The questions addressed in the series were identified through a study of priority research needs carried out by the Thematic Working Group on Health Systems in Fragile and Conflict Affected States.
 ReBUILD researchers have drawn on both the programme’s own research and on wider published literature to address eight of the questions through this series of briefing papers.